-The Hanger Options Matrix for Face–Mount and Top–Flange Hangers in each of the respective hanger sections shows hanger modifications and special applications (uplift, nailers and weldability) that are available for each model series.
+The Hanger Options Matrix for Face-Mount and Top-Flange Hangers in each of the respective hanger sections shows hanger modifications and special applications (uplift, nailers and weldability) that are available for each model series.
 Modifications may not be available for all models in the series, and some combinations of hanger options are not available.
 Many hanger modifications result in load reductions.
 For all modifications, refer to the listed hanger option pages for additional information regarding the availability of each modification, associated load reductions, and installation requirements.
-For sloped joists up to 1/4:12, there is no load reduction.
-For slopes greater than 1/4:12, see individual product pages or refer to technical bulletin T-C-SLOPEJST.
-For more information regarding the applications, refer to the individual product pages.
+For joists sloped up to 1⁄4:12, there is no load reduction.
+For slopes greater than 1⁄4:12, see individual product pages or refer to technical bulletin T-C-SLOPEJST.
+For more information regarding the applications, refer to the individual product pages throughout the catalog.

 This information applies only to the hangers manufactured by Simpson Strong-Tie and installed per our instructions.
 Some combinations of these options on a single hanger have not been evaluated.
 In some cases, combinations of these options cannot be manufactured.
 A qualified Designer must always evaluate each connection, including header and joist limitations, before specifying the product.